User interface overview.

-We plan to add tooltips and an extensive command index of what each thing does and what it can and should be used for in the future.
-Most of the commands already have the privileges required noted along with descriptions in the database the filtering for this is just not implemented at this time.
+We have added descriptions to show when a command is clicked.
+We also plan to have an extensive command index of what each thing does and what it can and should be used for in the future.
+All of the commands already have the privileges required noted along with descriptions in the database the filtering for this is just not implemented at this time.
 This will be useful for companies which will want to hide or restrict commands for some things based on user level.

 Special Note: If you have not used a command before we recommend clicking it to copy to clipboard and then paste it into a notepad first to review it if you are curious about what it does or how it does it.
 You can then paste it into the terminal when ready to execute it.

 This section should be self explanatory, but for clarity anytime the dns lookup button is submitted a Whois/DNS lookup is done for the domain variable parsed from the domain or email address field.
 This helps you spot if the issue you working on is actually on the server you think it is and also provided insight to know if domain is using a Proxy like Sucuri/Cloudflare WAF which could be causing a problem.

 Another common request based on the beta testing was to be able to use a custom terminal vs the built in one in the app.
 This is going to be a premium feature but is available now for testing in the beta test.
 This also allows you to split the widgets across multiple monitors or desktops if desired for maximum productivity.
 As more tools are released there will be more selectable and configurable widgets added.